 Cheapest cities in Texas for full coverage

-Just like with minimum coverage, full coverage premiums vary based on your city and even your ZIP code.
+Just like with minimum coverage, full coverage premiums vary based on your city and even your ZIP code within Texas.
 Larger cities like Dallas and Austin might have higher likelihoods of accidents due to heavier traffic.
 Additionally, larger cities may have a higher cost of living, which can increase auto repair and labor costs.
 This can subsequently increase premiums.

-These five cities are among the cheapest for full coverage in Texas:
+These four cities are among the cheapest for full coverage in Texas: